IntersectMBO/plutus/docs/ethereum-contracts/README.md

    iterations of the blockchain.
 The Faythe Protocol is managed by a network based AI that is able to compute on encrypted information greatly improving speed, resource use and security over the network."
 Hmmm...
-The most recent transaction was 115 days ago.
+The most recent transaction was 115 days ago, so this is probably some sort of ICO/fundraising thing.

  * 4: [0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2):
    Wrapped Ether.
 The Ether currency is not itself an ERC-20